profstein/inClassDelete/README.md

 inClassDelete
 =============

-Just an example we did in class, will delete later.
+Just an example we did in class, will delete later on in the day.

 # This is an H1
 ## This is an h2